vonglasow/atoum-documentation/source/en/launch_test.rst

 Once the extraction is done, you should have in the directory/path/to/destination/directory a directory called resources/configurations/runner.

-Dans le cas où vous utilisez atoum en ayant cloné le dépôt :ref:`installation-par-github` ou l'ayant installé via :ref:`installation-par-composer`, les modèles se trouvent dans ``/path/to/atoum/resources/configurations/runner``
+If you are using atoum with a github repository clone :ref:`installation-par-github` or with composer :ref:`installation-par-composer`, the models can be found in ``/path/to/atoum/resources/configurations/runner``

 In this directory, there is, among other interesting things, a template of configuration file for atoum named ``coverage.php.dist`` that you need to copy to the location of your choice.
 Rename the ``coverage.php``.